 Online Services – Free Faxing With Ads

 So, you’re in a crunch and you really need to fire off a quick text document to a fax number.
-In this article, I’m going to cover 5 free services that let you send an email to a fax machine, but the three most common are in this first batch.
-The following three services are about as simple as they can get.
+In this article, I’m going to cover 5 free services that let you send an email to a fax machine.
 Without any registration of any kind, you can simply visit the website, upload the file that you want to fax, type in the fax number and fire it off.
 The service simply faxes your document to the recipient you entered.
 Sound to good to be true?
 Well, it’s not.
 It is paid for by ad revenue on both the website and by placing ads on the cover page of your fax as well.

-FaxZero is almost identical to GotFreeFax in terms of how it works.
-You enter the sender and receiver information and then upload a DOC or PDF file, or insert the text message you want to fax into the text box.
-The free version of this online app does insert an ad onto the cover page, and you’re limited to two free faxes a day with a max of three pages per faxed document.
+The free version of this online app does insert an ad onto the cover page, but you’re allowed 3 pages plus the cover, and you can send up to 5 free faxes a day, which isn’t too bad.
 For a $1.99 fee, you can send up to 15 pages per document without any ad on the cover sheet.
 Unfortunately, this service as well as GotFreeFax only works to send faxes in the U.S. and Canada.